 Over the past several years the District has devoted more and more resources to the fight against aquatic invasive species (AIS) such as Eurasian watermilfoil, zebra mussels and purple loosestrife.
-The Board of Water and Soil Resources has advised the District that a new program should be part of an amendment to its 10 Year Management Plan.
-Under the new AIS program, the District would be able to focus on four implementation strategies:
+Following the recommendation of the Board of Water and Soil Resources the District added new program and policy as part of the 2015 amendment to its 10 Year Management Plan.
+Under the new AIS program, the District will be able to focus on four implementation strategies:

 • Conducting regular assessments of district lakes to determine the presence and prevalence of AIS